Cosamentale/TemporalSpace_Documentation/Mouvement Recording.md

 For a first prototype, it was arbitrarily chosen to capture the position of a person's face captured by the camera and to retranscribe this data onto a 64x64 pixel png image.

-We thus obtain images of this type, where the red and green pixel colors are equivalent to the x and y position of the face on the video coordinates( normalized from 0 to 1).
+We thus obtain this type of images, where the red and green pixel colors are equivalent to the x and y position of the face on the video coordinates (normalized from 0 to 1).
 Finally, the blue color is equivalent to the model's detection score (the closer the value is to 1, the more certain the model is of having detected a face).

 ![capture3](https://github.com/Cosamentale/TemporalSpace_Documentation/assets/43936968/01de0a0f-d746-45a3-92fb-c39c658735ea)
 ![capture2](https://github.com/Cosamentale/TemporalSpace_Documentation/assets/43936968/b466c456-1067-400a-b6ec-9202b0534a13)